cloudmesh/cloudmesh-nist/docs/nistvol8-2.md

 use cases are not meant to be complete examples, but showcase why the resource has been defined.
 Hence, the interfaces use cases are only representative, and do not encompass the entire spectrum of Big Data usage.
-All the interfaces were openly discussed in the working group.
+All the interfaces were openly discussed in the working group [@www-bdra-working group].
 Additions to the interfaces are welcome and the NBD-PWG is open to discuss any contributions.

 The *NIST Big Data Interoperability Framework (NBDIF)* was released in three versions, which correspond